kneo/puchikarui/README.md

 - Flexible execution context management (single or multiple cursors)
 - Use up-to-date database best practices (using parameters to prevent SQL injection, optimize settings for buck insert, et cetera)
 - Defining database schemas is simple
+- use views to simplify complicated queries into simple select * from ... statements.

 ## Meaning